suitsuke/CS_BulletinBoard/README.md

 ## Usage
 Server runs on http://127.0.0.1:5000/

-Navigate to the page in your browser and test it out.
+Navigate to the page in your browser and test it out with the accounts above (see 6).

 ## Credits and information: